Hawaii: Economy

-By weight, honey bees may be the state's most valuable export.
+By weight, honey bees may be the state's most valuable export in 2012.
 According to the Hawaii Agricultural Statistics Service, in 2002 agricultural sales were million from diversified agriculture, million from pineapple, and million from sugarcane.
 Hawaii's relatively consistent climate has attracted the seed industry, which is able to test three generations of crops per year on the islands, compared with one or two on the mainland.
 Seeds yielded million in 2012, supporting 1,400 workers.

-As of December 2015, the state's unemployment rate was 3.2%.
-In 2009, the United States military spent billion in Hawaii, accounting for 18% of spending in the state for that year.
-75,000 United States Department of Defense personnel live in Hawaii.
+As of August 2025, the state's unemployment rate was 2.7%.
+The historically lowest unemployment rate of 2.0% was recorded in December 2017, and its highest, 22.0%, in April 2020.
+In 2025, 99.3% of Hawaii's businesses were small businesses, employing 49.6% of the state's workforce.

+In 2023, approximately $10.2 billion in defense spending flowed into Hawaiʻi, equivalent to about 9.2% of the state's GDP.
+The military presence included approximately 73,000 personnel, of whom 43,118 were active-duty service members.
 According to a 2013 study by Phoenix Marketing International, Hawaii at that time had the fourth-largest number of millionaires per capita in the United States, with a ratio of 7.2%.